 Remember to ask your mortgage lender or mortgage banker plenty of questions about which mortgage is right for you and your situation.

 Step 7: Close on Your Home

-Make sure you get a home inspection before you close.
+Make sure you get a home inspection before you buy a home.
 It will be well-worth the money spent since it ensures the property’s structural soundness and good condition.
 These steps will be closely monitored by your buyers agent.
 Setting the closing date that is convenient to both parties may be tricky, but can certainly be done.
 Remember that you may have to wait until your rental agreement runs out and the seller may have to wait until they close on their new house.
-Be sure you talk to your mortgage banker to understand all the costs that will be involved with the closing so there are no surprises.
+Be sure you talk to your mortgage banker to understand all of the costs that will be involved with the closing so that there are no surprises.
 Closing costs will likely include (but are not limited to) your down payment, title fees, appraisal fees, attorney fees, inspection fees, and points you may have bought to buy down your interest rate.

 Step 8: Move In!

 Congratulations!
 You’re finished with the process of buying a home.
 You’ve closed the deal and now it’s time to move in!
 Just start unpacking and start enjoying your first home!
 Buying a home for the first time doesn’t have to be a hassle if you’re prepared and have the support you need.
 At Exsell, we pride ourselves on our knowledge, expertise, and the ability to make the home buying experience an enjoyable one!